Off-Peak and Super Off-Peak Tickets

 For many journeys, both Off-Peak Day Returns and Off-Peak Returns are available.
 For very short journeys, only Off-Peak Day Returns can be bought, and for the longest journeys only Off-Peak Returns are available.

 As Off-Peak tickets are cheaper than Anytime tickets, time restrictions apply.
 These are shown in the table below.
-Evening peak restrictions from London apply in certain cases, as set out below, but these are lifted during school holidays and half-term weeks.
-We take school holiday dates from the Suffolk County Council website.
+Evening peak restrictions from London apply in certain cases, as set out below, but these are lifted during school holidays and half-term weeks for journeys from London to Ipswich and beyond.
+We take school holiday dates from the Norfolk County Council website.
 School holidays in other counties are generally the same but they may not correspond exactly to the dates that we use.

 First Class Off-Peak tickets are also available for many journeys.
 They have the same time restrictions as the equivalent Standard Class ticket.